Einstein metrics on homogeneous spaces $H\times H/\Delta K$: Non-diagonal Einstein metrics

 which is equivalent to $x_4^2=\tfrac{2a-1}{4(2-a)}$, giving rise to the Einstein metrics $g_3$ and $g_4$.

 The other possibility is therefore $x_1+x_2=2$ and $x_1x_2-x_4^2=\unm$.
 A long but straightforward algebraic manipulation gives that under these assumptions, $r_{12}=r_{3,l}$ holds if and only if

 providing the Einstein metrics $g_4$ and $g_5$ independently of $H/K$ since $R=1$ for these metrics.
-Thus part (iii) follows.

-Concerning part (i), it is only in the case when $K$ is not simple where we have $G$-invariant metrics other than the already considered.
-This follows from the fact that the isotropy representation $\qg$ of $H/K$ is of real type as an $\Ad(K)$-representation for all the irreducible symmetric spaces with $\kil_\kg=a\kil_\hg|_\kg$, $a>0$, since the only other possibility is to be of complex type as for, precisely, hermitian symmetric spaces (see \cite{Wlf} or \cite{WngZll1}).
-We therefore have that $\pg_3\simeq\kg=\kg_1\oplus\kg_2$ with $\kg_1\simeq\kg_2$ and so
+Thus parts (i) and (iii) follow.
+Note that the last sentence in (i) follows from Remark \ref{all} and the fact that the isotropy representation $\qg$ of $H/K$ is of real type as an $\Ad(K)$-representation for all the irreducible symmetric spaces with $\kil_\kg=a\kil_\hg|_\kg$, $a>0$, since the only other possibility is to be of complex type as for, precisely, hermitian symmetric spaces (see \cite{Wlf} or \cite{WngZll1}).

-Using that the Casimir operators of the representation $\qg$ coincide for $\kg_1$ and $\kg_2$, it is easy to see that the Einstein condition implies that $x_{3,1}=x_{3,2}$ (see Proposition \ref{ricHHK}, (i) and (ii)).
-This concludes the proof of part (i).